A complication: the Singularity Shadow

 The first problem with that projection is that it’s not clear how long Moore’s Law can continue to hold.
 There’s recently been a slowdown in the rate at which smaller transistor architectures have been reached.

-In other words, ASI could arrive considerably later – or considerably earlier – than the dates such as 2045 which have received undue prominence.
+In other words, AGI could arrive considerably later – or considerably earlier – than the dates such as 2045 which have received undue prominence.

 In summary, when people inside the Singularity Shadow display singularity timescale determinism, they damage the credibility of the whole concept of the singularity.
-In contrast, the Singularitarian Principles emphasise the uncertainties in the timescales for the advent of artificial superintelligence.
+In contrast, the Singularitarian Stance emphasises the uncertainties in the timescales for the advent of AGI.

 Singularity outcome determinism

-A second uncertainty which the Singularitarian Principles emphasise is the uncertainty about the consequences of the advent of artificial superintelligence.
+A second uncertainty which the Singularitarian Stance emphasises is the uncertainty about the consequences of the advent of Artificial General Intelligence.